 Use what you have.
 If you have a napkin, then put that sucker over your flash or bounce off of it to soften the light quality.
 In this shot, I used the Fstoppers Flash Disc to modify my light to brighten up my subject.

-When there are no other options, you may have to shoot with direct flash, but there’s a way to do it right.
+When there are no other options, you may have to shoot with direct, on-camera, but there’s a way to do it right.

 - Initial setup w/o OCF | 1 minute

 Setting your power and keeping a steady distance is crucial for using direct flash in the best way possible (see diagram above).
 If you’re not careful, it’s easy to blow out the subjects with too much light or lose them in the shadows when they’ve drifted too far from the light source.